Taeverenele-zz/Nele_Portfolio_2020/README.md

 ## Footer

-At the bottom of every page is fixed to the screen and displays the copyright message.
+At the bottom of every page is fixed to the screen and displays the copyright symbol with my name.

 # Sitemap